Rhymefest

 Che Armond Smith (born July 6, 1977), known professionally as Rhymefest, is an American rapper and songwriter from Chicago, Illinois.
-He is best known for his work with fellow Chicago rapper Kanye West, with writing credits on his songs including "Jesus Walks" (which won Best Rap Song) in 2004 and "New Slaves" in 2013.
+He is best known for his work with fellow Chicago rapper Kanye West, having co-written West's "Jesus Walks" (which won Best Rap Song) in 2004 and "New Slaves" in 2013.
 He also co-wrote "Glory", for Common and John Legend in 2014, which received a Golden Globe Award for Best Original Song and an Academy Award for Best Original Song.

-As a recording artist, he signed to Mark Ronson's Allido Records, an imprint of J Records in 2006, where he released his debut album Blue Collar in July of that year.
+As a recording artist, he signed with Mark Ronson's Allido Records, an imprint of J Records to release his debut album, Blue Collar.

 Career

 Che Armond Smith was born on July 6, 1977 in Chicago, Illinois.
 Rhymefest started off battle rapping at events such as JumpOff and ScribbleJam against acts like Eminem and Chalk.
 Smith co-wrote "Glory" alongside John Legend and Common, for the 2014 motion picture Selma.
 The song received the 2014 Golden Globe Award for Best Original Song and the 2014 Academy Award for Best Original Song.
 Che has expanded his gifts beyond the borders of music.
 The subject of the Showtime and Break Thru Films documentary, "In My Father's House", Rhymefest purchased the childhood home of his estranged father only to find that he'd been homeless for most of Che's life, Rhymefest then embarks on a journey to reconnect and redeem their relationship.
 Rhymefest's film debut was in Emilio Estevez's 2018 film The Public.
 He played "Big George", starring alongside Alec Baldwin, Gabrielle Union, Taylor Shilling, Michael K. Williams, Christian Slater, and more.
 Rhymefest has revealed that he will be releasing an album soon titled Love Lessons Pt.
 1. The track "OG Philosophy" featuring Black Thought and Raheem DeVaughn arrived in early 2020.